danomatika/PdParty/doc/PdParty_User_Guide.md

 	Receiving PdParty events
 </p>

-_Note: RjDj scenes only receive #touch & #accelerate, PdDroidParty scenes do not receive any events, PdParty & Patch scenes receive all events.
+_Note: RjDj scenes only receive #touch & #accelerate, DroidParty scenes do not receive any events, PdParty & Patch scenes receive all events.
 This is mainly for explicit compatibility (although it could be argued in the cause of RjDj as the RjDj app is no longer available)._

+#### Accelerate, Gyro, & Magnet Control

+Reading accelerometer, gyroscope, and/or magnetometer events will affect battery life, so these must be manually started after the scene is loaded by sending messages to the internal #pdparty receiver:

+* **#pdparty _sensor_ _value_**: sensor run control
+  * _value_: boolean 0-1 to start/stop the sensor, one of the following strings: accelerate, gyro, & magnet
+* **#pdparty _sensor_ _speed_**: set desired update speed, this setting impacts battery life
+  * _speed_: desired update speed as one of the following strings:
+    * slow: 10 Hz, user interface orientation speed
+    * normal: 30 Hz (default), normal movement
+    * fast: 60 Hz, suitable for gaming
+    * fastest: 100 Hz, maximum firehose

+_Note: #touch & #accelerate events are automatically started for RjDj scenes for backward compatibility._

 #### Locate (GPS) Control

 <p align="center">